Bridges of York

-There are nine bridges across the River Ouse and sixteen smaller bridges and passages across the narrower River Foss within the city of York, England.
+There are nine bridges across the River Ouse and eighteen smaller bridges and passages across the narrower River Foss within the city of York, England.

 Bridges over the Ouse

-The earliest bridge, built by the Romans, linked Stonegate (the via praetoria of the Roman fortress) and Micklegate, and crossed the river approximately where the Guildhall now is.
+The earliest bridge, built by the Romans, linked Stonegate (the via praetoria of the Roman fortress) with Micklegate, crossing the river approximately where the Guildhall now is.
 Its replacement, Ouse Bridge, was a wooden bridge built about 350 m downstream by the Vikings.
 It has been rebuilt three times, most recently between 1810 and 1820.
-The Scarborough Railway Bridge of 1845 was the second bridge to be built, and it was followed by two more road bridges, Lendal Bridge in 1863 and Skeldergate Bridge in 1882.
+The Scarborough Railway Bridge of 1845 was the third to be built and was followed by two more road bridges, Lendal Bridge in 1863 and Skeldergate Bridge in 1882.
 The Millennium Bridge, a footbridge, was added in 2001.
 There are also Clifton Bridge in the northern suburbs of the city, two modern fly-overs carrying the outer ring road, and the former railway bridge at Naburn, which is now part of the York-Selby cycle path.

 North to south, the bridges are: